facebookresearch/stopes/website/docs/quickstart.md

 sidebar_position: 1
 ---

-# Getting started with stopes
+# Getting started with mining

 Welcome to `stopes`, this is a quickstart guide to discover how to run automated pipelines with `stopes`.
 In this example, you'll be running global mining with the `stopes` toolchain.
 (Inspired by